 - Write a short passage to go along with each printable

 - Head outside for an insect scavenger hunt

 - Make a bee craft together

 Of course to truly appreciate these tiny wonders, take your kids outside to observe bees in their natural habitat.
 Bees will only sting if they feel threatened.

 Watching bees go from flower to flower is a wonderful activity to do with young children while using these fun coloring pages.

 These sheets were created by Nature Inspired Learning and are for personal use only for your home or classroom.
-They are designed to be a tool that can be used for early learning success.
 All of these free printable bee coloring pages are for non-commercial use.
-Have questions, send me an email at firstname.lastname@example.org
+See full disclosure.
+Have questions, send me an email at julie (at) natureinspiredlearning (dot) com